Prerequisites

 1. Paste the accession number for the translated protein sequence we copied from the GenBank Record for XM_039375862 (i.e., “XP_039231796”) into the “Enter Query Sequence” text box (Figure 35).

-2. Under "Choose Search Set," select "Reference proteins (refseq_protein)" as the "Database" to search.
+2. Under “Choose Search Set,” select “Reference proteins (refseq_protein)” in the drop-down menu under the “Database” field.

 3. In the “Organism” text box, enter “Drosophila melanogaster (taxid:7227).”